ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_intro.md

 Beginning with Mbed OS 5, new features such as RTOS created an increase in flash and RAM usage.
 This guide explains how to optimize program memory usage for release builds using Mbed OS 5.

-<span class="notes">**Note:** More information about the memory usage differences between Mbed OS 2 and Mbed OS 5 is available in <a href="https://os.mbed.com/blog/entry/Optimizing-memory-usage-in-mbed-OS-52/" target="_blank">a blog post</a>.</span>
+<span class="notes">**Note:** More information about the memory usage differences between Mbed OS 2 and Mbed OS 5 is available in [a blog post](https://os.mbed.com/blog/entry/Optimizing-memory-usage-in-mbed-OS-52/).</span>

 ### Removing unused modules

-For a simple program like <a href="https://github.com/ARMmbed/mbed-os-example-blinky" target="_blank">Blinky</a>, a program that flashes an LED, typical memory usage is split among the following modules:
+For a simple program like [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), a program that flashes an LED, typical memory usage is split among the following modules:

 ```
 +---------------------+-------+-------+-------+